Bauws/fearlessobsupdater/README.md

 # Fearless OBS Updater

 This script updates your sources inside OBS to display the already picked champions of the series.

-Currently, it is only possible to track matches of the Prime League.
+Currently, it is only possible to track matches of the 1st and 2nd division of the "Techniker Prime League".
+This tool is meant for **Co-Streamers** of these divisions.

+This is due to the fact that only 1st and 2nd division are live updated on the website!

 ## Install Python